-Express from the beginning your interest in learning from the group.

-Note: If participants have a hard time coming up with words to define mercy and justice, ask for a volunteer to read the beginning of David Hilfiker's "The Limits of Charity" and respond with words that stand out to them regarding these two words.
-You may want to do this even if they are not having a hard time, as the definitions David uses may have aspects that they do not come up with.

-JUSTICE ISSUE LIVING THE FULLNESS OF MICAH 6:8, ADVOCACY, POVERTY LECTIONARY DATE BONUS

-So the impact of a camel would be much larger than that of a gnat, right?"
-(Establish a difference in significance)

-Read Matthew 23: 23-26 (Ask for a volunteer).

-What do you think this passage means?

-Defining terms - Mercy and Justice

-- "How would you define 'Mercy'?
-Not examples...what words would you use to describe what it is? [write down responses] - "How would you define 'Justice'?
-When you think of justice, what words come to mind? [write down responses]

-Be prepared to differentiate between Jesus'/restorative definition of justice and societal/punitive definition of justice.

-GROUP ACTIVITY (25 MINUTES)

-Write "Poverty" at the top center of the paper.
+JUSTICE ISSUE LIVING THE FULLNESS OF MICAH 6:8, ADVOCACY, POVERTY Page: 2 of 5 NOTES Say: So the impact of a camel would be much larger than that of a gnat, right?"
+(Establish a difference in significance) Read Matthew 23: 23-26 (Ask for a volunteer).
+Ask: What do you think this passage means?
+Defining terms - Mercy and Justice Ask: "How would you define 'Mercy'?
+Not exampleswhat words would you use to describe what it is? [write down responses] "How would you define 'Justice'?
+When you think of justice, what words come to mind? [write down responses] Be prepared to differentiate between Jesus'/restorative definition of justice and societal/punitive definition of justice.
+GROUP ACTIVITY (25 MINUTES) Instructions: Write "Poverty" at the top center of the paper.
 Most people have had some kind of experience responding to poverty and will able to participate in the following exercise.

-Write "Responses" on the left-hand side of the flipchart paper.
+1&2 Poverty Causes of Responses Poverty Write "Responses" on the left-hand side of the flipchart paper.

-Poverty

-Causes of Responses Poverty

-JUSTICE ISSUE LIVING THE FULLNESS OF MICAH 6:8, ADVOCACY, POVERTY LECTIONARY DATE BONUS
+JUSTICE ISSUE LIVING THE FULLNESS OF MICAH 6:8, ADVOCACY, POVERTY